Biofeedback

 Procedure Details

-During a biofeedback session, your provider places painless sensors on your skin.
+During a biofeedback session, a certified healthcare provider places painless sensors or devices on your body.
 The sensors measure physiological signals from your body, such as:

 • Change how you sit, stand or move: Positioning your body differently may ease muscle tension.

-• Alter your breathing: Breathing patterns can help calm anxiety.
+• Alter your breathing: Breathing patterns can help calm anxiety and lower your heart rate.

-• Release muscles: If you concentrate on relaxing your muscles, it may relieve pain.
+• Relax muscles: If you concentrate on relaxing certain groups of muscles, it may relieve pain.
+This can also help with insomnia.

 • Use mindfulness and focus: Thinking about different things can help you control your breathing or slow your heart rate.